Spicery/ginger/design/fn2code/fn2code-plan.rst

 --------
   * The ``fn2code`` will take output from simplifygnx that and replace the ``fn`` elements with ``fn.code`` elements.
+  * It will not generate jump-to-jumps.
+  * It will support tail-call optimisation (TCO) by generating chain calls rather than direct calls.
+This may require additional VM instructions.
   * The instructions to be used by ``fn.code`` will be documented as part of the instruction set files.
 [This has already been done e.g. see ``${GINGER_DEV_HOME}/instruction_set/and.i``]